Hinchliffe Mill Junior & Infant School

 Vision

-At Hinchliffe Mill Junior and Infant School, we are guided by our core values of being aspirational, adventurous, creative, resilient, respectful, and independent.
+At Hinchliffe Mill Junior and Infant School, we are guided by our core values.
 These values shape our vision for Early Years Foundation Stage and underscore our commitment to nurturing well-rounded, confident individuals who are equipped with the skills to transition into the next stage of their school life.

 Intent, Implementation, Impact